chbooks/styleGuide_ebooks/readme.md

 ######3.
 Spine Order

 *  Use the linear="no" designation for any auxilary content or '[XML islands](http://www.idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.4.3)' in the book.
-*  By default list the cover page: linear="no"
+*  By default, list the cover page: linear="no"

 Here is the preferred spine order in sequence.
 (Not all parts will appear in every book.)